tuxbox-neutrino/mt-api-dev/README.en.md

 ## Development & testing

+Use the provided helper targets while iterating on the sources:

 - `make clean && make` – rebuild
 - `make css` – regenerate only the SCSS/CSS assets
 - `make lint` – (WIP) upcoming style checks